ry-wang/Megaman/README.md

 To run any specific file, open it and right-click on the tab, select `Run <className>`.

 ### Exporting
-To export the project as a .jar file, go to Build -> Build Artifacts -> Build The jar file will be in `directory/out/artifacts/`.
+To export the project as a .jar file, go to Build -> Build Artifacts -> Build.
+The jar file will be in `directory/out/artifacts/`.